Shhhh These are Top-Secret Fitness Tips

-Week we reached out to fitness experts everywhere to hear their top-secret “off-beat” fitness tips that are sure to get results.
-We gave these experts the freedom to provide whatever fitenss tips they wanted, just as long as they were about getting healthy at home – you know our typical DIY Style!
+The week we reached out to fitness experts everywhere to hear their top-secret “off-beat” fitness tips that are sure to get results.
+We gave these experts the freedom to provide whatever fitness tips they wanted, just as long as they were about getting healthy at home – you know our typical DIY Style!

 We were flooded with so many awesome answers that we had to break this article up into several, highly actionable parts.

 We don’t want to blow your head up with too much information, right?